Availability: Classes at various parishes, see listing.

 NFP is a healthy, natural approach to family planning.
 It does not involve chemicals or devices.
 NFP is not a contraceptive as it does nothing to suppress or block conception.
 The basics of all natural methods relies on the proven science that there are days of a cycle that are considered infertile and days that are fertile.
 Once learned it can be used to achieve or postpone a pregnancy.
 Couples learn to understand, respect and appreciate their combined fertility.
 Today’s NFP is not the old Rhythm Method of the past.
 With proper instruction and following the few simple rules the methods are 98-99% effective.

-The directory below is a listing of instructors in our Diocese.
+The 2018 directory of instructors in our Diocese is coming soon!
 If you can’t find a class near you, call one of our instructors to schedule a class series.

 Mercy Medical Center, Canton, Ohio is a Ministry of the Sisters of Charity Health System, offers natural family planning classes.
 The fee is $40, click here for the current schedule and to register online.
 Or call 330.489.1329 or 1.800.223.8662.